dlinh-n/dlinh-n.github.io/p/bio.md

     <br>

     Dam Linh Nguyen is a PhD Candidate at the Department of Economics at New York University.
-Linh’s research interests include empirical industrial organization, applied microeconomics, and matching.
+Linh’s research interests include empirical industrial organization, applied micro-econometrics, machine learning, causal inference, and matching.
 His academic work has covered a diverse array of topics: from eviction policy and electric vehicle subsidy design to the distributional effects of open banking in credit markets.

     <br> <br>